stretchr/sdk-go/README.md

     Stretchr := stretchr.NewSession("test.project.company", "ABCDEFGHJIKLMNOPQRSTU", "VWXYZABCDEFGHJIKLM")

 It is good practice to name your variable `Stretchr` (as in the example above) because it makes the rest of your code very easy to read.
+Be careful to remember the difference between uppercase `Stretchr`, the session variable, and lowercase `stretchr`, the package.
 The `Stretchr` variable in the following code samples refers to a `stretchr.Session` object.

 ### Creating a resource